revectores/notes/engineering_science/computer_science/operating_system/unix/unix_process_control/fork_buffer_demo.md

 }
 ```

 Or you can simply bypass the stupid `printf`.
-Output from wrapper of system call `write` will not be buffered:
+Output from wrapper of system call `write` will not be buffered in user space:

 [fork_write.c](__src__/fork_write.c)